Doubs (river)

 The Doubs (/du:/ doo; /fr/; Dubs; Dub (obsolete)) is a 453 km river in far eastern France which strays into western Switzerland.
 It is a left-bank tributary of the Saône.
 It rises near Mouthe in the western Jura mountains, at 946 m and its mouth is at Verdun-sur-le-Doubs, a village and commune in Saône-et-Loire at about 175 m above sea level.
 It is the tenth-longest river in France.

 The most populous settlement of the basin lies on its banks, Besançon.
 Its course includes a small waterfall and a 4 km narrow lake.

 Course

-From its source in Mouthe it flows northeast: a few kilometers north of the French-Swiss border, then to form the border for less distance, about 40 km.
-North of the Swiss town of Saint-Ursanne it turns west then southwest.
-South-east of Montbéliard it adopts a southwest striation or fault of the Jura Mountains, flowing so over greater distance than the flow it has traced before.
+From its source in Mouthe, France, France it flows northeast, crossing the French/Swiss border at the very southwest of Soubey, Switzerland in the Swiss Canton of Jura.
+It continues northeasterly in Jura Canton for roughly 20km, then turns sharply north and then southwest to return back to the border into France which it crosses at the very east of Montancy, France.
+South-east of Montbéliard, France it adopts a southwest striation or fault of the Jura Mountains, flowing a greater distance southwest than the flow it has traced before northeast.
 It then flows into the Saône at Verdun-sur-le-Doubs about 20 km northeast of Chalon-sur-Saône.

 The shape of the course resembles the silhouette of a terrier sitting upright, leaning right, with the upper part of a northeastern corner "ear" the only zone in Switzerland, there reaching Saint-Ursanne.
 In that country it borders or crosses the cantons Jura and Neuchâtel.